by Dennis Weaver

 Maple Shade had a post office in 1887.
 Its first Police Chief started in 1914.
 The Fire Department was incorporated in 1912.

 Maple Shade began in the late 1800s as a village in Chester Township.
 In 1922 Moorestown with Lenola separated from Chester Township due to Maple Shade's rapid growth and its need for a waterworks and sewage system and other improvements.

 In 1925 Maple Shade established a water works.
 In 1927 a sewage system.
 In 1927 a Municipal Building was built which housed the Police and Fire Departments.
 About 1930 a library was added.
-In 1945 the township, legally Chester Township, was incorporated as "Maple Shade Township."
+In 1945 Chester Township was incorporated as "Maple Shade Township."